tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_course_videos.md

 ## API Workshop in Denver, Colorado (March 2018)

 These videos are from an API documentation workshop that I gave in Denver, Colorado, on March 10, 2018.
 (For more details, see this [blog post](https://idratherbewriting.com/2018/03/12/api-documentation-workshop-in-denver/)).
 This version of the workshop is slightly different from the latest version of the course, but the content is still good.
-I divided the videos into 3 parts.
+I divided the videos into three parts.

 ### Part I of III